 Can we still get paid for Part B services if a patient is receiving home health services?

-No. Medicare will not reimburse for Part B services if a patient is under the care of a home health agency billing Part A. So, as we explain here, anytime you begin seeing a Medicare patient, “make sure the patient is not also under the care of a home health agency—and if the patient was previously receiving home health care, verify that the patient has been discharged.
+No. Medicare will not reimburse for Part B services if a patient is under the care of a home health agency billing Part A. So, as we explain in this blog post, anytime you begin seeing a Medicare patient, “make sure the patient is not also under the care of a home health agency—and if the patient was previously receiving home health care, verify that the patient has been discharged.
 In these types of settings, there’s often a nurse who comes in for routine services, like checking a patient’s blood pressure.”

 If a Medicare patient tells us that he or she isn’t in home health and we treat the patient without getting an ABN—only to discover later that the patient actually is receiving home health services—can we bill the patient when the claim is denied or recouped?

 Unfortunately, there’s not much you can do.
 You could try to appeal to Medicare, but there’s no guarantee they will reply favorably.

 When seeing Medicare patients, do we have to record the patient’s check-in and check-out time, or is it sufficient to just document the total direct treatment time?

 As Wallace explained during the webinar, the time in/time out requirement disappeared some time ago.
 But, you must record the total treatment time, and you also need to show the number of minutes for each timed CPT code.